 Liesbet Hooghe, Gary Marks, Arjan H. Schakel, Sara Niedzwiecki, Sandra Chapman Osterkatz, and Sarah Shair-Rosenfield.
 2016.
 Measuring Regional Authority: A Postfunctionalist Theory of Governance, Vol.I .
 Oxford: Oxford University Press, 687pp.

-This is the first of five ambitious volumes theorizing the structure of governance above and below the central state.
+This is the first of four volumes theorizing the structure of governance above and below the central state.
 This book sets out a measure of regional authority for 81 countries in North America, Europe, Latin America, Asia, and the Pacific from 1950 to 2010.
 Subnational authority is exercised by individual regions, and this measure is the first that takes individual regions as the unit of analysis.
 On the premise that transparency is a fundamental virtue in measurement, the authors chart a new path in laying out their theoretical, conceptual, and scoring decisions before the reader.
 The book also provides summaries of regional governance in 81 countries for scholars and students alike.

 Table of contents: Table of contents_Vol I